Lercher/CocoR/CSharp/Readme.md

 # C# version of the extended Coco/R compiler compiler

-See http://www.ssw.uni-linz.ac.at/Coco/#CS for the so called 2011 version of Coco/R.
+See http://www.ssw.uni-linz.ac.at/Coco/#CS for the so called 2011 version of Coco/R, and of course the readme.md in the root directory.

 ## Status

 * Compiling
-* with known bugs
+* no known bugs
+* beta testing

 ## How to Build